Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Algorithm Development: MADRL

 \section{Algorithm Development: MADRL}

+In this section, we first reformulate problem \ref{eqP0} as a hierarchical MADRL task.
+We then develop a centralized training and decentralized execution (CTDE) paradigm to efficiently learn coordinated policies for the resulting partially observable sequential decision-making problem.

-To solve the sequential optimization problem \ref{eqP0}, we formulate it as a multi-agent Markov decision process (MDP) comprising $2M + R + 1$ intelligent agents, which are categorized into local and federated roles.
+Specifically, to solve the sequential distributed optimization problem in \ref{eqP0}, we reformulate it as a multi-agent Markov decision process (MDP) \cite{song2025multi,mohajer2024dynamic} comprising $2M + R + 1$ intelligent agents.
+These agents are categorized into local and federated roles, each assigned specific coordination tasks across the two-phase transmission protocol illustrated in Fig.~\ref{fig2Protocol}.
 Specifically, the local agents include $M$ LCP agents responsible for service classification and local resource partitioning (including power and bandwidth allocation), as well as $M$ LPB agents for local power control and beamforming optimization.
-The federated agents consist of one FG agent tasked with dynamic clustering of CCNs into CFNs, along with $R$ FPB agents dedicated to federated power control and beamforming optimization across all cells in the same CFN.
-Mathematically, the multi-agent MDP can be modeled as the following tuple:
+The federated agents consist of one FG agent tasked with dynamic grouping of CCNs into CFNs, along with $R$ FPB agents dedicated to federated power control and beamforming optimization across all cells in the same CFN.
+Mathematically, the MADRL can be modeled as the following tuple \cite{akbari2021age}:

-where ${\bm {\cal S}}$ denotes the global state space encompassing channel conditions, user demands, and network topology; ${\bm {\cal A}}$ denotes the joint action space comprising discrete-continuous hybrid decisions across all agents; $R$ represents the joint reward function balancing communication throughput, radar sensing accuracy, and energy efficiency; ${\bm{ \cal P}}$ denotes the state transition probability function conditioned on the current state and joint actions; and $\gamma \in [0,1)$ is the discount factor for future rewards.
+where ${\bm {\cal S}}$ denotes the global state space encompassing channel conditions, user demands, and network topology; ${\bm {\cal A}}$ denotes the joint action space comprising discrete-continuous hybrid decisions across all agents; $ {\cal R}$ represents the joint reward function balancing communication throughput, radar sensing accuracy, and energy efficiency; ${\bm{ \cal P}}$ denotes the state transition probability function conditioned on the current state and joint actions; and $\gamma \in [0,1)$ is the discount factor for future rewards.